Matthew T. Dickerson

 Matthew T. Dickerson is an American academic working as a professor of computer science at Middlebury College in Vermont.
 A scholar of J. R. R. Tolkien's literary work and the Inklings, Dickerson is by his own account a novelist, newspaper columnist, blues musician, historian of music, fly fisherman, maple sugar farmer, and beekeeper.

 Education

 Dickerson received an A.B. from Dartmouth College in 1985 and a Ph.D. in computer science from Cornell University, under the supervision of Dexter Kozen, in 1989.
 His Ph.D. research was in symbolic computation, but since then he has worked primarily in computational geometry; his most frequently cited computer science papers concern k-nearest neighbors algorithm and minimum-weight triangulation.
-Dickerson has been on the Middlebury faculty since receiving his Ph.D.
+Dickerson has been on the Middlebury College faculty since receiving his Ph.D.

 Career

 From 1997 to 2001, Dickerson published a biweekly column on fishing and the outdoors in the Addison Independent, a local newspaper.

 Since 2002, he has been the director of the New England Young Writers Conference, an annual four-day conference for high school students in Bread Loaf, Vermont, that is associated with Middlebury College.
 He is also the founding director of the Vermont Conference on Christianity and the Arts.
 He plays bass in a Vermont-based blues band, Deep Freyed.